 Going beyond the press release and actually writing an article based on the press release is often beyond my time ability, but that doesn’t mean that I’m not willing to do it — if time allows, and the topic is interesting, I’m usually glad to write something more!

 - Linden dollar (L$) transfer in Second Life®.
 For any advert (or article) that is clearly Second Life-related, I’m assuming there will be an avatar somewhere willing to deal with me in-world.
 So I’m fine with L$ transfers for all those cases, using the current exchange rate, or L$250 per US$, whichever is highest.
-Sorry, currently I’m not using any other virtual world currency, although if you operate an OpenSim grid connected to VirVox, you might persuade me to accept your currency, since VirVox will allow conversion to L$ as well.
+Sorry, currently I’m not using any other virtual world currency (this might change, though).

 - PayPal payment.
 I’m not overly fond of PayPal as a company, but I will certainly accept US$ or € payments through PayPal, if that’s more convenient for you, except for huge contracts (because PayPal is keen on blocking accounts with a high volume of money transactions!).
 Since those are not likely to happen 🙂 I will deal with them on a case-by-case basis.
 If you wish to arrange for a different way of money transfer, it’s very likely that I will reject it; remember, PayPal works as a credit card payment gateway, too, even if you don’t wish to open an account with them.

 - Goodies and vouchers for goodies.
 Some companies advertising on my website actually produce real world items that I might be able to use, like dresses or fashion accessories, for example.
 I’m willing to accept them as payment.
 In some cases, it means that the company gets a discount — since we will negotiate on the price listed for the item, and not on the cost of actually producing — and I get something nice to wear or use.
 An alternative is to get a voucher or something similar which at least covers the cost of ordering something (I won’t accept vouchers for things like “10% discounts” or “US$20 towards your order”).
-And I’m also at Amazon.com and eBay.com so I would gladly accept vouchers for those two companies as well.
+I will also gladly accept vouchers for eBay, Amazon or the Apple Store.

-Basically, I will accept unrestricted advertising of the following things:
+Basically, I will accept unrestricted advertising for the following things:

 - Software, tools, applications that work with Second Life and which are not against either the Linden Lab Terms of Service nor the Community Standards: this includes, but is not restricted to, image editors, 3D model editors, animation editors, sound/video editors, announcements for streaming services targeted specifically to SL or OpenSim, and so forth.
 Too generic-purpose tools (i.e. which only are remotely to Second Life at all), like, for example, a graphics conversion software (which obviously can be used to tweak images for uploading to SL), may not be acceptable.
 Get your audience elsewhere 🙂